In short, Heather’s Foster Dogs is looking for responsible, dedicated, and loving pet owners for our foster animals. This means:

 TO ALL POTENTIAL ADOPTERS: Heather’s Foster Dogs is dedicated to eliminating shelter overcrowding once and for all.
 We understand the only way to really achieve this goal is by cutting down on the number of unwanted animals born every year.
 As such, HFD tirelessly promotes spay/neuter for all companion animals, and in fact requires this as part of our adoption agreement.
 If you currently own an animal that is intact (meaning it is NOT spayed/neutered), and there is no medical reason as to why your pet has not been spayed/neutered, HFD cannot in good faith approve you to adopt one of our foster animals.

-PLEASE ALSO NOTE THE FOLLOWING: Heather’s Foster Dogs does NOT ship animals.
-No matter where you live, no matter how far, you will be expected to meet with HFD in person for your adoption interview and pet pick up.
+PLEASE ALSO NOTE THE FOLLOWING: Located in the south suburbs of Chicago, we primarily serve the greater Chicago area.
+Heather’s Foster Dogs does not ship animals.
+No matter where you live, no matter how far, you (all resident family members & dogs) will be expected to meet with HFD in person for your adoption interview and pet pick up.

 HFD reserves the right to refuse adoption to any applicant if we feel they are not the best fit for the animal they’ve applied to adopt.